rencornationers/nevernet/README.md

-# nevernet
+# Nevernet/
-Interconnected HTML pages that form a simulation of a local internet.
+**Nevernet are interconnected HTML pages** that form a simulation of a local internet.